automation

 • Medication Management: Streamlining the processes of prescription, administration, and monitoring.

-Examples of Workflow Analysis in Healthcare:
+Examples of Workflow Analysis in Healthcare

 • EHR Deployment: Workflow analysis during EHR deployment often uncovers bottlenecks.
 Process mapping and flowcharting identify areas where tasks overlap or delay, leading to improved system design and operational efficiency.